icyphox/site/readme.md

 ## License

-The entirety of the content on my site is licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+The entirety of the content on my site is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The source code for the site is licensed under [MIT](https://opensource.org/licenses/MIT).